Swisher Sweets

-Swisher Sweets is a cigar brand manufactured by Swisher INC. Their headquarters in Jacksonville, Florida was established in 1959.
+Swisher Sweets is a cigar brand manufactured by Swisher, formerly Swisher International Inc. Their headquarters in Jacksonville, Florida was established in 1959.

-Swisher Sweets cigars were first introduced in 1958 and are now available in many tastes and blends.
+Swisher Sweets cigars were first introduced in 1958 and are now available in varying tastes and blends.

+A 2018 study published in the journal Drug and Alcohol Dependence noted Swisher Sweets as a brand "valued in blunt making" by marijuana users.

+Lawsuit

 Swisher Sweets was involved in a lawsuit in 2016 in which Swisher International was fined $84.6 million for anticompetitive business practices.